-The new postgraduate loans system for Masters degrees in the UK will be introduced for students commencing in the 2016-17 academic year.
+The postgraduate loans system for Masters degrees in the UK was introduced for students commencing their studies in the 2016-17 academic year.
 The government-backed student loans will provide up to £10,000 for taught and research Masters courses in all subject areas including part-time and distance learning.
 For more detailed information view our Postgraduate funding page.

 Scholarships and studentships

 Scholarships may be available, please view the Scholarships webpage in the School of Education.
 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.
 More details may be found on the international scholarships page.

 For further information contact the School directly or Fees and Financial Support university webpages.

 Applicants are normally required to have a first degree or diplomas or five years of relevant professional experience, training or other relevant qualifications.
 Please refer to the School of Education entry requirements webpage for general entry requirements.
 In addition, it is a requirement that applicants are teachers with DfE Qualified Teacher Status (or equivalent) and will normally have a minimum of three years teaching experience.
 They must also demonstrate that they will have access to children and young people with vision impairments throughout the duration of the programme.
 Please note that for enrolment onto this course, Early Years Teaching Status does NOT count as qualified teacher status.

 Applicants who are not currently working with children and young people with vision impairments may be required to undertake a programme of visits as directed by the programme tutors, and/ or to align themselves to an appropriate school or service prior to commencing their studies.

 All applicants will normally be interviewed by phone to confirm that they meet the programme requirements.
 As well as those requirements listed above you will be expected to have: